 To translate a sentence, one must apply critical thinking skills and extreme precision.
 Because Latin is a dead language, it doesn't continue to mutate over time as other spoken languages do.
 Thankfully, this makes it a fairly regular language.
 The precision used 2000 years ago is still applied today.
 If one works hard at learning this language, soon it will become an easy and fun part of their schoolwork activity.
 Not only will their English grammar improve, but lasting diligence in any activity will come naturally.

 How Language Works

 To top it off, Latin provides foundational understanding of how language works.
 A student will learn declensions, conjugations, exceptions, and vocabulary.
 Eventually, this student will begin to see all of these pieces connect in any other language they study.
 If the student later desires to learn Greek for example, they will notice that the basic endings of verbs in that language are conjugated in a similar fashion.
 The same goes for nearly every language out there.
 Thankfully, Latin uses a recognizable alphabet, and provides a base understanding of the language realm.
 Because of its extreme versatility, Latin is a beneficial tool for understanding how language works.

 Naturally, There Are Skeptics

 Latin should be studied.
 Unfortunately, many are skeptical to devoting time to learning Latin.
-They say that Latin is time consuming, draining of the mind, and is not worth the task.
+They say that Latin is time-consuming, draining of the mind—not worthy of pursuit.
 They say that the amount of time it takes to memorize vocabulary and the hard work it takes to learn the language will take up too much of the little time they have.
 While it is true that Latin will take time, it is not true that time has been wasted.
 Everyone who speaks English is still learning English.
 If Latin is studied at a pace fitting to the individual, learning Latin will be rewarding.